 Word restrictions won't allow you to have an elaborate approach.
 By the word 'specific,' we don't mean word count restrictions; instead, you should be specific about your message and the words to be used while conveying that message to your audience.
 Your usage of specific words will make you stand out from your competitors.
 Choose your words wisely.
 If you could speak your customer's language in the subject line, it is a plus.

-Before writing a subject line, always make sure to write a maximum of 4-5 variations before finalizing on the perfect subject line.
+Before writing a subject line, always write a maximum of 4-5 variations before finalizing the perfect subject line.

 Using urgency as a cognitive bias while selling or conveying your message has always worked in the marketing world.